 The FCC posted today that it had granted the assignment of the license for KUSI (TV) to Nexstar Media Group.
 In May, Nexstar announced that it agreed to purchase KUSI from the McKinnon family for $35-million.
 This will create a duopoly in San Diego with the recent acquisition of KSWB-TV from the Tribune Publishing Company.
 According to sources at KUSI, KSWB will move into the KUSI facility on Murphy Road since the sale includes that property and KSWB leases its space on Engineer Road.

 KUSI has been an independent station since its creation by the United States International University in 1982 except for a 4-year period from 1995—1998 when they were affiliated with UPN.
 The station was initially built with all RCA gear from the cameras and tape recorders to the transmitter atop Mt.
 San Miguel.

-Fred Swift has been Chief Engineer of the station since Richard Large retired in 2013, 10 years ago.
+Fred Swift has been the station’s chief engineer since Richard Large retired in 2013, 10 years ago.
 The pair had worked together for 29 years before that.